'Expensive failure': NZ's cost per prisoner hits $150,000 a year

 She wants to standardise prisoner rehab programmes.

-"Community groups ... they do their best, but we don't know from prison to prison what a course will entail, who will be teaching it, and whether it'll be of the same standard as somewhere else", she said.
+"Community groups ... they do their best, but we don't know from prison to prison what a course will entail, who will be teaching it, and whether it'll be of the same standard as somewhere else," she said.

 Corrections said a decrease in prisoners participating in some rehab programmes was down to, among other things, the disestablishment of lower-intensity programmes, and a greater proportion of people serving longer sentences or periods on remand.